-If you've thought about mentoring, there's no time like the present to start the process.
-There are still a few days left in January, which is National Mentoring Month.
-For me, this month also marks the eight-year anniversary of my involvement with Big Brothers Big Sisters.
+If you’ve ever thought about mentoring, there’s no time like the present to start the process.
+January is National Mentoring Month.
+For me, this month also marks the 10-year anniversary of my involvement with Big Brothers Big Sisters.

-While I've been a mentor for a relatively long time, I was a would-be mentor for almost as long.
+Hitting that milestone caused me to reflect on how much I’ve gained from the experience — and how easily I could have missed out.
+While I’ve been a mentor for quite awhile now, I was a would-be mentor for almost as long.
 It took me years of talking about (and talking myself out of) joining a youth mentorship program before I finally mustered the courage to apply.

 The biggest hurdle for me was my schedule.
 Whenever the idea of volunteering as a mentor crept into my head, I’d always go back to this question: Where will I find the time?
 I let “busyness” become a barrier to giving back.